 One of the best of Albuquerque’s nostalgia restaurants, this Historic Route 66 classic features a 50s theme replete with pony-tailed waitresses in blue skirts and bobby socks.
-The 50s music blaring from the jukebox (also played on Albuquerque’s Real Oldies station at 1600 on the AM dial) brings to mind American Graffiti, the 1973 coming of age movie which reintroduced America to the era.
+The 50s music blaring from the jukebox brings to mind American Graffiti, the 1973 coming of age movie which reintroduced America to the era.
+Nostalgia abounds at the Route 66 where with a little imagination, you’ll be transported to a more innocent time in America’s past.

-That era is indeed celebrated in the authenticity of the 66 Diner’s 50s trappings, ranging from black and white tiled floors and fluorescent neon signage to the fluorescent turquoise and hot pink decor.
-My favorite period pieces include the hundreds of pez dispensers which line the ledges directly above the steely countertops in the front dining room.
+The era of the Mother Road is celebrated in the authenticity of the 66 Diner’s 50s trappings, ranging from black and white tiled floors and iridescent neon signage to the fluorescent turquoise and hot pink decor.
+Seinfeld devotees will appreciate the hundreds of pez dispensers which line the ledges directly above the steely countertops in the front dining room.
 Indeed, the 66 Diner is committed to preserving the spirit of the roadside diner along the fabled route.

-There is much to like about the 66 Diner even if Route 66 is solely something you’ve read about.
+There is much to like about the Route 66 the diner even if Route 66 the two-lane blacktop is solely something you’ve read about.
 You’ve got to admire the gumption of a restaurant willing to replace a recipe if a better one is brought in by a guest.
 That’s right!
-If you believe you have a tastier recipe for something, the 66 Diner will try it out and if they like it better, it will go on the menu.
+If you believe you have a tastier recipe for something, the 66 Diner will try it out and if they like it more, it will go on the menu.
 Not only that, they’ll treat you and three friends to dinner.
 Frankly, I have a feeling they haven’t had to comp many dinners.

 That’s because the 66 Diner’s recipes are tried and tested over time.
 The diner originally launched in 1987 in a converted World War II era Phillips 66 gas station named Sam’s.
 It was an instant hit among locals and tourists alike.
 In May, 1995, the 66 Diner went up in flames, only a portion of the original structure remaining.
 Albuquerque was in mourning for nearly seven months as the diner was rebuilt.
 It relaunched in February, 1996 and like the Phoenix of legend, has arisen from the ashes to reclaim its previous glory.